anastaciocintra/escpos-coffee-samples/miscellaneous/AndroidImage/README.md

 how to use CoffeeImageAndroidImpl class

 ## Points of attention:
+1. **Min api level 19 (KitKat) Android 4.4**
 1. the class com.github.anastaciocintra.output.PrinterOutputStream
    isn't compatible with android sdk.
 You need to use:
     1. com.github.anastaciocintra.output.TcpIpOutputStream.
     Used on this sample code.
     1. another printer outputstream for android sdk.